mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### The result table has no rows

+### The are duplicate values

 ## 7. Alerts and Error Prevention

 ### User attemps to delete a base table

+### User changes the selected formula of a column to one that is incompatible with the source column's data type

+### User attemps to save a new formula column with incomplete settings

 ## 8. Data Explorer Onboarding Considerations